2012 United States House of Representatives elections in Minnesota: District 8

 Republican Chip Cravaack, who was first elected to represent Minnesota's 8th congressional district in 2010, sought re-election.

 In redistricting, the 8th district was not significantly changed and remained competitive.

+Cravaack was endorsed by the Mesabi Daily News in Virginia and the Duluth News Tribune.
+On November 6, he lost his seat to former Democratic congressman Rick Nolan, 54% to 45%.